scollier/SATraining/spcContainers.md

 ###Building your own SPC - Example 1

 You can build your own SPC using the Dockerfile and the LABEL options.
+This lab can be done on the master host.

 Create a Dockerfile that looks like